|* Data collected 07/26/15 - 08/02/15|

 - Setting Board Agenda.
-The Chairman or committee chair, as appropriate, shall determine the agenda for each scheduled Board or committee meeting.
-Directors are urged to make suggestions for agenda items, or additional pre-meeting materials, to the Chairman or appropriate committee chair at any time.
+The Chairman shall determine the agenda for each scheduled Board meeting.
+In setting the agenda, the Chairman shall consult with and obtain the approval of the Lead Director.
+The applicable committee chair shall determine the agenda for each committee meeting.
+Directors are urged to make suggestions for agenda items, or additional pre-meeting materials, to the Chairman, the Lead Director or appropriate committee chair at any time.

 - Ethics and Conflicts of Interest.
 The Board expects Royal Caribbean directors, as well as officers and employees, to act ethically at all times and to acknowledge their adherence to the guidelines in Royal Caribbean's corporate Code of Business Conduct and Ethics (the “Code”) posted on the Company website.
 All employees, officers and directors should act in the best interest of the Company and must ethically handle situations that present a conflict between their respective interests and the interests of the Company.
 If a conflict of interest arises for a director, the director shall promptly inform the Chairman.
 All directors will recuse themselves from any discussion or decision affecting their personal, business or professional interests.